ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 A typical workflow of network incident lifecycle management is as follows:

-* Some alarm or abnormal operations, network performance metrics are reported from the network to the Incident Server.
+* Some alarm or abnormal operations, network performance metrics, network diagnosis information
+  {{?I-D.ietf-opsawg-scheduling-oam-tests}} are reported from the network to the Incident Server.
   The Incident Server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, the Probable Root Cause can be detected based on the data correlation analysis.
 If a network incident is identified, the "incident report" notification will be reported to the Incident Client.
 The impact of network services will be further analyzed and will update the network incident if the network service is impacted.

 * Incident Client receives the network incident from the "incident report" notification